ietf-wg-scone/scone/draft-ietf-scone-protocol.md

 might also need to add a small delay to allow applications time to receive and act on the updated advice.

+A network element MUST NOT alter packets to add SCONE packets or synthesize packets that contain SCONE packets.
+The latter will not be accepted and the former, even if they do not exceed the path MTU as a result, can be detected by applications and could be ignored.
+This document does not define a mechanism to support detection, but one might be added in future.

 ## Flows That Exceed Throughput Advice {#policing}